freenas/freenas-docs/userguide/directoryservice.rst

    +----------------+------------------------------------------------------------------------------------------------------------------------------------------+

+Click the :guilabel:`Rebuild Directory Service Cache` button if a new Active Directory user needs immediate access to %brand%.
+This occurs automatically once a day as a cron job.

 .. note:: Active Directory places restrictions on which characters are allowed in Domain and NetBIOS names, a limits the length of those names to 15 characters.
 If there are problems connecting to the